WidAmi/mamele/learning_environment/HOWTO.md

 that the game uses (eg galaxian only uses left, right and button 1)

 3. While in game:
-  * update function is called with current score, whether the game is over and the current frame buffer.
+  * update function is called with current score, current health/lives, current credits, whether the game is over and the current frame buffer.
 The update function is meant to return the number of frames to skip till the next update (0 to receive the next update available).
 This is used just to speed up processing in the